-GO WEST – A ROAD TRIP IN THE HEART OF THE FJORDS
+GO WEST – A ROAD TRIP IN THE HEART OF OUR BEAUTIFUL FJORDLAND

-If you want to see Norway, you should spend some days on a roundtrip in the western part of the country.
-This is a Road Trip where you will meet the best of the fjords, mountains, rivers and glaciers.
+If you want to see Norway, you should spend a few days on a tour of Western Norway.
+This is a road trip in the heart of our beautiful fjordland, where you will see and experience the best of the fjords, mountains, rivers and glaciers.

 In Western Norway you have the possibility to get an active holiday and you have the continuously beautiful Norwegian landscape as a wonderful bonus.